what do you believe you deserve?

 another becca memory: we’re wrestling in my bed for hours.

-not fucking, just wrestling in the dark, eyes glowing, locked at the mouth.
+just wrestling in the dark, eyes glowing, locked at the mouth.

 i don’t know why certain moments of physical contact imprint so deeply. each recollection makes my shoulders and throat shine a sanguine red.